recursedev54/Mirror-Scope/Readme.md

     -  And lyrics!
         - ```Audicle{Lyrics#5a3442}>> >>. .
 And - it - was - . . so - pre - dict - | a - ble - . .
 I - . . could - n't - get - | it - though - . .
 I - . . could - n't - fig - | ure - that - it - would - turn - out - . . ri i | i - - - ght - so I left . my . bed in - chains! | - - - . felt - the emp . ti - ness . all - day! | - - I - kept - my - mouth - . shut - .
 I - | kept - my - mouth - . shut - and~look - . where . that . | got - me! -```
         - ```Audicle{Melody#5a3442}>> >>. .
 G#4 - G#4 - G#4 - . .
 F#4 - E4 - F#4 - | E4 - C#4 - . .
 C#4 - . .
 B3 - A#3 - B3 - | C#4 - C#4 - . .
 C#4 - . .
 B3 - A#3 - B3 - | C#4 - G#3 - G#3 - G#3 - G#3 - E4 - . .
 E4 B3 | C#4 - - - B3 - E4 D#4 E4 .
 D#4 .
 E4 D#4 - F#4 | - - - .
 E4 - D#4 E4 .
 D#4 - E4 .
 D#4 - F#4 | - - E4 - E4 - E4 - E4 - .
 E4 - .
 E4 - | E4 - E4 - E4 - .
 E4 - E4 - .
 E4 .
 E4 . | E4 - C#4 -```

+#### Mirror (Prismals)

+###### `~The Game!
+- Prismals is the block breaking and building component of Mirror.
+It's a semi prodecural game in the vein of minecraft, with a heavy emphasis on story elements, strongly written character, and exploration of technology and magic
+    - # What is a Prismal?
+      - A Prismal is an entity made of light.
+All characters and animals and entities in Mirror (Prismals) are prismals. there are several kinds you will meet on your journey through the Prismals universe.
+          - ### Monstrous Prismals
+              - These are the enemies of the Prismals Game, there are numerous kinds who will challenge your combat skills and threaten the world of Prismals if not defeated
+                - #### Skinwalkers
+                    - Shape-shifting Abilities: Skinwalkers can mimic the appearance of other creatures, allowing them to blend in and approach unsuspecting players.
+They often lurk in the shadows and stalk players from a distance.
+                    - Goofy Tactics: Despite their menacing nature, Skinwalkers often employ humorous and quirky tactics, adding a unique blend of fear and amusement to encounters.
+                    - Invasion Focus: They are primarily focused on infiltrating player bases, using their shape-shifting abilities to bypass defenses and create chaos within.
+                    - Skinwalkers are not just random enemies but part of a larger faction, forming camps and led by the Skinwalker King.
+Players will need to develop strategies to identify and combat these shape-shifters, invade the enemy base and take it down.